dpomykala/narvi-task/README.md

 ```

 > [!NOTE]
-> For simplicity grouping is run synchronously when creating a new grouping task, but in
+> For simplicity, grouping is run synchronously when creating a new grouping task.
+In
 > a real project it would be run as an asynchronous task (e.g. using Celery).
-In this
+In that
 > case, the grouping task may not have been completed yet.

 You can list all grouping tasks using the GET HTTP method: